strange/hydna-docs/docs/index.rst

-``ref``         Unique reference of the connected client (string) ``bindings``    Any **bindings** extracted from the path (object) ``path``        The current path (string)
+``ref``         Unique reference of the connected client (string) ``bindings``    Any **bindings** extracted from the path (object) ``path``        The current path (string) ``subprotocol`` The accepted subprotocol of connection, or empty string
-``reason``      An optional reason for the event (string)
+                if not set when connection was accepted (string) ``reason``      An optional reason for the event (string)
 =============== =============================================================